zijianhuang/webapiclientgen/README.md

 **Hints:**

 * [OpenApiClientGen](https://github.com/zijianhuang/openapiclientgen) based on key components of WebApiClientGen is a spin-off for generating client API codes in C# and TypeScript according to a definition file of Swagger/Open API Specification.
-* WebApiClientGen does not utilize Swagger / OpenAPI definitions, but generate codes from run time type info of a running Web API of the debug build, getting rid of the inherent limitations of OpenAPI against .NET types and Web API to give better developer experience to ASP.NET (Core) Web API developers.
+* WebApiClientGen does not utilize Swagger / OpenAPI definitions, but generate codes from runtime type info of a running Web API of the debug build, getting rid of the inherent limitations of OpenAPI against .NET types and Web API to give better developer experience to ASP.NET (Core) Web API developers.

 **Remarks:**